CS FMP 200 - Car radio AEG - Free user manual and instructions

 *TRAVEL, LEISURE, DOCUMENT

-- Listening to Traffic Announcement TA button (2) is operated as follows: When pressed short, it is engaging whether TA mode on or off.
+- Listening to Traffic Announcement: The TA button (2) is operated as follows: When pressed briefly, it toggles TA mode on or off.

 When TA mode is on and a traffic announcement is transmitted:

-When the unit was in CD (MP3), it will switch temporarily to radio mode.
+If the unit is in CD (MP3) mode, it will temporarily switch to radio mode.

-If the volume level was under the threshold point it will be raised to the threshold point.
-But the user changed the volume level, which was more than the threshold point (min.
-TA volume level), it will be set to the last level.
+If the volume level was below the threshold point, it will be raised to the threshold point.
+However, if the user changed the volume level to a value above the threshold point (minimum TA volume level), it will be set to the last level.

 When TA mode is on, TA of individual segment is turned on.